DouglasMarq/react-multiple-password-validator/README.md

 ## Install in your project

-`npm install --save multiple-password-validator`
+`npm install --save react-password-validator`

-`yarn add multiple-password-validator`
+`yarn add react-password-validator`

 _Note: react is a peer dependency.
 You should be using this in a React project._